-I then got on the air a little bit until I moved to Tennessee in January 2009.
+I then got on the air occasionally until I moved to Tennessee in January 2009.
 I was able to get a proper shack set up and built my first real antenna, a G5RV Junior.
-That little antenna has served me very well.
+That little antenna served me very well.
 I had a new ICOM IC-718 but had to sell it.
 I later bought an ICOM IC-735 and an ICOM IC-706MKII.
 I’ve traded off the IC-735 but still have the 706 and I still use my original G5RV Junior antenna occasionally.
 My current daily rig is a Yaesu FT-450D (100W normally) going to a MFJ-969 Versa Tuner Deluxe II antenna matcher out to an 84′ EFHW at 20′.
-I also have a Kenwood TS-430S I picked up at a very good price.
-It’s in storage right now.
+I also have a Kenwood TS-430S and a few other “odds and ends” radios.

 I enjoy working SSB on 12 through 80 meters currently.
 I chase DX and sometimes I am DX depending on my mood.
 I like collecting paper (receiving QSL cards and certificates) from special event stations.
 A good ragchew is always enjoyable.
 I am an avid shortwave listener when I am not actively on the air.
-I’d like to learn CW one of these days.
-I do have a Signalink that I’d like to start using.
-I just need to get it set up for the 450D.
+I do like to run a contest occasionally.
+I like Field Day, Winter Field Day, ARRL November Sweepstakes, and CQ WW DX off the top of my head.

 I really like providing public communications, such as races, parades, and the like.
 I’m a Legionnaire (member of The American Legion).
 I am also a member of The American Legion Amateur Radio Club or TALARC.
 I am a certified weather spotter for the National Weather Service in the SKYWARN program.
 I am in District 7 (TN) SKYWARN but am an inactive member at this time due to my job taking up nearly all of my time.